Aref-Akminasi/aws-developer-associate/Lambda.md

 - It can not access the internet by default when deployed in your VPC
 - Even deploying a Lambda function in a public subnet doesn't give it internet access or a public IP (For EC2 it does)
 - In order for a Lambda function to connect to the internet, it has to happen via NAT Gateway or a NAT Instance placed in a public subnet
+- Ensure **Subnet IDs and SG IDs** are configured in the lambda function (not the NACL ID), in order to connect to AWS resources

 ## Lambda - Storage Options